vaeth/squashmount/README.md

 (C) Martin Väth (martin at mvath.de)

-This project is under a BSD type license, meaning that you can do practically everything with it except removing my name/copyright.
+This project is under the BSD license 2.0 (“3-clause BSD license”).

 Init and management script for mounting rewritable squashfs-compressed data